 Question 69: Do you agree with the changes proposed to paragraphs 114 and 115 of the existing NPPF?
 Agreed

 Question 70: How could national planning policy better support local authorities in (a) promoting healthy communities and (b) tackling childhood obesity?
-Agreed
+Agreed what is agreed – this is an open-ended question.
+Do we want to proscribe fast feed outlets, require Las to set up ULEZ, introduce a S106 requirement for exercise machines in public open spaces or something else entirely

 Question 71: Do you have any other suggestions relating to the proposals in this chapter?